sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 Regarding other properties:
 **Debug settings**: The settings in the `DebugSettings` property are for development use and should not be enabled in a production setting.

-**Log Settings**: Use the property if you would like the logger to be started as soon as the client is launched.
+**Log Settings**: Set this to the log level to be used when the client is launched.

 **Demo**: If you want to access the app in the demo mode, you can configure required settings.